 Summertime and the months surrounding it are perfect for hitting the beach, town, trail, or lounging around camp.
 And while shoes are cool, we’ve found that solid hiking sandals can give you the protection and traction you need without the weight, fabric, and suffocating heat of your standard shoe.

 The hiking sandal category of gear has become go-to footwear in recent years, with entire thru-hikes taking place in a pair (or four).
-Strap into some interesting webbing, check your activity level, and read on to see the best hiking sandals of 2018.
+Strap into some interesting webbing, check your activity level, and read on to see the best hiking sandals.

 Chaco Z/1 Classic